 Stop Taking Opioids Without Any Withdrawl Symptoms

 Our staff is committed and dedicated to providing the highest quality of individualized opiate detoxification treatment available to all our patients.
-The majority of patients stabilize at 12-16 mg of Suboxone per day.
+The majority of patients stabilize from anywhere 8-16 mg of Suboxone per day.
 Patients normally begin to reduce their dosage, depending upon their comfort and desire after 3-6 months.
 The doctor will help build a taper schedule that's been personalized for you and your treatment.

 In the coming weeks you should expect to get back to living your life as you did before the pain killers took over.